 07. Welcome and Farewell Meals and Breakfasts while in Kathmandu.

-09. Air fare from Kathmandu to Lukla and return flight to Kathmandu and domestic flight departure taxes.
+09. Air fare from Pokhara to Kathmandu with domestic flight departure taxes.

 10. Down Jacket and Sleeping Bag that needs to be returned to office after trek completion.

 11. ACH Kitbag and T- shirt for you 12.
 Kathmandu to Besisahar by Private Van/Car 13.
 1 Night accommodation in Pokhara, includes breakfast.
 14. Driver, his salary, meals and accommodation

 03. Bar bills, laundry and other expenses of personal nature.